-Attendance at any Student Learning Commons workshop or having viewed any Student Learning Commons webinar recording is eligible for inclusion on your Co-Curricular Record.
+Most Student Learning Commons workshops, including webinar recordings viewed online, are eligible for inclusion on your Co-Curricular Record.
 To receive Co-Curricular credits, fill out the Webinar Reflection Form for CCR.

 Webinars available now